kdshah6593/Stock-Tracker/Notes.md

 - Be able to filter/order Watchlist and Portfolio stocks

 ## Next Steps
-1. Regex Email Validator, Add Up Investments for a Total
+1. Add Up Investments for a Total